 These changes could be achieved with a new subtype.

-This subtype would be entitled Fee Reversal.
+This subtype would be entitled Redirect Fees

 Issues under this subtype can only be submitted by the Losing CR.

 If an open MarkeTrak issue within the Inadvertent Losing or Inadvertent Gaining subtype already exists, an issue under this subtype will be filed an addition to it.